joshcanhelp/josh-to-11/input/symlinked/posts/2008-12-12-search-engine-optimization-as-a-metaphor-for-life.md

 ---
-title: "Search Engine Optimization as a metaphor for life"
+title: Search Engine Optimization as a metaphor for life
-excerpt: ""
+excerpt: 'I’ve been doing, inadvertently, a lot of thinking and reading about search engine optimization (SEO) lately.'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["SEO"]
-featured_img:
 wpid: 470
+tags:
+  - SEO
+featured_img: null
 ---